 If you are a relevant child, the law says that Children’s Services must:

-- Support you until you are 25.
+- Support you up to age 25.

 - Provide you with a Personal Adviser (PA).

 - Review your Pathway Plan.

 - Help you with money for your work, education or training.